-Hipmunk is a platform that helps travellers find the best travel deals.
+Hipmunk is a platform that helps travelers find the best travel deals.
 In other words, people can use the platform to book flights, hotels, and rental cars.

-To help travellers book flights and hotels more easily, Hipmunk created a chatbot, Hello Hipmunk, which is available on Facebook Messenger, Skype, and Slack.
+To help travelers book flights and hotels more easily, Hipmunk created a chatbot, Hello Hipmunk, which is available on Facebook Messenger, Skype, and Slack.

 Image Credit: Hackernoon

-The chatbot uses the traveller’s location to determine where they are travelling from and sends them great deals from that location.
+The chatbot uses the traveler’s location to determine where they are traveling from and sends them great deals from that location.
 The chatbot also shares maps, helping users ensure that the bot has determined the right location.

 Chatbot Example #3: TechCrunch